What you need to learn about establishing paternity

 Can I contact the judge/commissioner if I have questions or concerns?

 The judge/commissioner must remain impartial in order to hear your case.
 The judge/commissioner and parties only can communicate when everyone involved in the case can hear and join in the discussion.
 This usually happens in the courtroom or the judge/commissioner's office.
 The judge/commissioner will not read letters you send to the court.
 Court rules generally require the filing of a "pleading" or "motion," with notice to all other parties, to bring a matter to the court's attention.

 How is a new birth certificate created?

 The judge/commissioner will order a new birth certificate showing the names of both parents and the child.
 A new name for the child is included if ordered by the court.
-The circuit clerk's office sends the Judgment to the Missouri Bureau of Vital Records to prepare a new birth certificate when the state is involved in the case.
+The circuit clerk's office sends the Child Custody and Support Judgment to the Missouri Bureau of Vital Records to prepare a new birth certificate when the state is involved in the case.
 If you are handling your own case, you should check how the Judgment is sent to the Bureau of Vital Records.
 You can request a copy of the new birth certificate at any local public health department (in the city of St. Louis, birth records are available at the Recorder of Deeds Office).

 How is child support collected?